-Rare bipartisanship: Police reform bills advance in Oregon
+In bipartisan unity, police reform bills advance in Oregon

-SALEM, Oregon (AP) — Republicans and Democrats on the Oregon House Judiciary Committee unanimously approved almost a dozen bills on police reform, a rare show of bipartisan unity in an otherwise bitterly divided Legislature.
+SALEM, Oregon (AP) — Republicans and Democrats on the Oregon House Judiciary Committee unanimously approved almost a dozen bills on police reform, a show of bipartisan unity in a Legislature that has been bitterly divided.

 The bills approved Tuesday evening involve regulating use of tear gas, requiring a publicly accessible database that names officers disciplined for misconduct, and limiting arbitrators’ decisions on officers’ misconduct cases.

 Gov. Kate Brown congratulated the committee for pushing forward so many reforms in the wake of the death of George Floyd last May in Minneapolis.
 Black Lives Matter demonstrations were held in cities across Oregon after Floyd died in police custody.
-In Portland, large protests went on for more than 100 straight days.
+In Portland, protests went on for more than 100 straight days.

 “During this past year, more than ever, we’ve seen Oregonians, urban and rural, standing up to make their voices heard in calling for racial justice and police accountability — even in the middle of a pandemic — because the need for change is so pressing,” Brown said.

+Sandy Chung, executive director of the American Civil Liberties Union of Oregon, said the committee’s action represents “important, bipartisan steps to make necessary reforms for Oregon communities.”

-The bipartisan action by the committee, whose meetings are held remotely by video, was all the more remarkable because recent legislative sessions in Oregon have been acrimonious, with walkouts by minority Republicans in 2019 and 2020.
+The action by the committee, whose meetings are held remotely by video, was all the more remarkable because recent legislative sessions in Oregon have been acrimonious, with walkouts by minority Republicans in 2019 and 2020.
 This year’s session has been marked by a slow-down tactic by Republicans insisting that bills be read in full on the House floor.

-Rep. Christine Drazan, the Republican leader in the House, came on as a guest speaker to tell the committee it is setting a model for bipartisan cooperation.
+Rep. Christine Drazan, the Republican leader in the House, came on as a guest speaker to praise the committee for its bipartisan cooperation.
 Over many weeks, the committee’s six Democrats and four Republicans had debated and heard public testimony on the bills.
 They also hammered out dozens of amendments

 “I could not be more proud that we can come together tonight in mutual support of a package of bipartisan amendments that will allow us to work together to support more fair, equitable and transparent policing across our state,” Drazan said.